KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 Scaling open source projects is hard.
 Really hard.
 There are lots of challenges you’ll solve while scaling up.
 Ideally you’re not the person having to solve all problems that are caused by a growing project, but have core contributors helping you.
 Good open source projects stay alive for a really long time and you can have an enormous impact on developers and companies around the world with it.
 If you face challenges, don’t give up, ask the community for help.
 I personally have never worked on a project with such a great impact, and I feel extremely lucky to work on the right thing at the right time.

->I described the above with the assumption that you would use GitHub for your open source projects.
-There are many alternatives out there, however to simplify the above text I decided to use GitHub with the terms “Issues” and “Pull Requests”.
+> I described the above with the assumption that you would use GitHub for your open source projects.
+There are many alternatives out there, however to simplify the above text I decided to use GitHub with the terms "Issues" and "Pull Requests".